patrickbwarren/qgis3-survex-import/README.md

 The plugin is available through the [QGIS Python Plugins Repository](https://plugins.qgis.org/plugins/).
 By far the easiest installation route is to install from this repository: launch QGIS3 and go to 'Plugins &rarr; Manage and Install Plugins...'.
-Then, under the 'All' tab, search for 'survex' to find the 'Import .3d file' plugin; select this and click 'Install Plugin'.
+Then, under the 'All' tab, enter 'survex' in the search filter to find the 'Import .3d file' plugin, select it and click 'Install Plugin'.

 If installation via the QGIS Python Plugins Repository route is not available: